MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-supported-config.md

 Remote Credential Guard is only supported for direct connections to the target machines and not for the ones via Remote Desktop Connection Broker and Remote Desktop Gateway.
 > [!NOTE]
-> Remote Credential Guard might still work via Remote Desktop Connection Broker in a single-instance environment and the DNS name matches the computer name.
+> Remote Credential Guard might still work via Remote Desktop Connection Broker in a single-instance environment and where the DNS name matches the computer name.

 ## Shielded VMs and Encryption Supported VMs: